 “With this campaign, we want to send a very clear message to consumers that we are the original Smiley brand and our new slogan ‘With Smiley you’re styley’ reinforces our position as the original, cool and stylish brand,” says Nicolas Loufrani, chief executive officer, The Smiley Company.

 Loufrani says Smiley aims to boost brand awareness and the demand for Smiley products and attract young customers and fans who may not be aware of the brand’s decades-long heritage.

 “Ultimately, our aim is to increase the sales of all Smiley products at retail, drive revenues for our partners, but we also want to provoke people to enjoy life and make everything a little bit more fun through Smiley, something we’ve done for nearly 50 years,” says Loufrani.

-The new campaign is designed with fun in mind and includes a TV and social media component, says Loufrani.
-Smiley Company is also launching a new app as part of the campaign. “
+The new campaign is designed with fun in mind and includes

 The campaign is a celebration of positivity and creativity,” says Loufrani.

 The new integrated advertising campaign began rollout in September in France with TV ads tied to major apparel launches at retail including C&A, La Halle, Orchestra, IKKS, Zara Kids and Mango Kids.
 The campaign will then roll out in in Germany, Benelux, Italy, Spain and U.K. markets over the coming months.“We’re taking a strategic approach to how and when we launch this campaign, targeting territories aligned to major launches for the brand,” says Loufrani.
 “We also expect a halo effect from this campaign to impact the sales of school supplies, toys, food, home and publishing.”